Classification Of Algae: Definition, Types

 Red Algae

-• They are inactive.
-Most multicellular algae attach to rocks or other substances through the matrix.
+• Nothing is done by them.
+Most complicated algae stick to rocks or other things because of the matrix.

-• Their pigments are chlorophyll a, carotene, and phycoerythrin (red pigment).
+• The pigments that give them their colors are called chlorophyll a, carotene, and red phycoerythrin.

 Green Algae